Eligibility and admission criteria

 Process of applying for doctoral studies (pdf) here.

-Supervising professors for the research fields of the doctoral programme are listed here.
+Supervising professors for the research fields of the doctoral programme are listed .

 Contact information of the Departments here.

 Please submit your application for doctoral studies by filling in the electronic application form.
-All the application materials must be submitted both in electronic format (pdf) and as paper documents.
-Therefore, you need to print the application form, sign the form and deliver it together with all the printed attachments by regular mail/ by hand before the deadline.
-The required signatures of the applicant and the professor should exist in electronic attachments as well (please seeneeded).
+All the application materials must be submitted in electronic format (pdf).
+The required signatures of the applicant and the professor should exist in electronic attachments (please seeneeded).
+Also see the instructions for mailing the degree certificates and transcripts*.

 School of Engineering